 For people who already have a heart condition, like high blood pressure or hardening of the arteries, this extra stress can be what pushes them over the edge.

-One study found that among working people, there's a 33 percent increase in heart attacks on Mondays.
+found that among working people, there's a 33 percent increase in heart attacks on Mondays.
 The difference is even more pronounced around the spring daylight saving time (DST) shift, with a massive spike on the Monday morning of DST, and lingering effects for a full week after.

-Another study found the same peak in heart attacks on Mondays, with smaller increases on the weekends, possibly due to drinking.
+found the same peak in heart attacks on Mondays, with smaller increases on the weekends, possibly due to drinking.